Shelter From the Storm -VA

 Shelter from the Storm: Hope for Survivors of Sexual Abuse

-13 week Courses, beginning in January and again in September
+12-week Courses, beginning in February and again in September

-Shelter from the Storm is a Christ-centered therapeutic group for adult survivors of childhood sexual abuse.
-Participants will have a workbook and homework to do during the week.
-To achieve full benefit, you will need to prepare your individual assignments and participate in group sessions.
+Shelter from the Storm is a Christian-based curriculum for survivors of childhood sexual abuse.
+If you have not had individual therapy or have not been in a group before, this is a great place to start.
 This course represents an opportunity to understand the cause of your pain, to learn to grieve and take responsibility for your healing, emotions, and behavior.
-Incorporated into the program will be affirmations, scripture readings and prayer.

 Group: Shelter From the Storm: Hope for Survivors of Sexual Abuse